leochilds/learnyounode-walkthrough/9. Juggling Async/walkthrough.md

 > Counting callbacks is one of the fundamental ways of managing async in Node.
 Rather than doing it yourself, you may find it more convenient to rely on a third-party library such as [async](http://npm.im/async) or [after](http://npm.im/after).
 But for this exercise, try and do it without any external helper library.

 So they aren't really giving us anything new.
 Just some friendly advise is all.
-Just as in the revious task we need our `bl` and `http` modules:
+Just as in the previous task we need our `bl` and `http` modules:

 ```js
 var bl = require('bl')